 Paschimottanasana is also known as seated forward bend or fold.
 This posture is great to increase the flexibility of your hamstrings and calves.
 It also stretches your lower back and calms the mind.
-Paschimottanasana can be practised by all levels of practiotioners.
+Paschimottanasana can be practiced by all levels of practitioners.
 Below, you will find some useful tips about the use of props to increase the benefit of the pose.

-Before practising Paschimottanasana, we recommend to add a little warm-up, called Pawanmuktasana in Hatha Yoga.
+Before practicing Paschimottanasana, we recommend adding a little warm-up, called Pawanmuktasana in Hatha Yoga.
 Include simple rotations and movements of your joints and muscles to increase flexibility and remove stiffness.
-This help you to get into the postures easier and deeper.
+This helps you to get into the postures easier and deeper.

 Read the Step By Step Instructions for Paschimottanasana:

 - Sit on your mat in Dhandhasana

 - Close your legs together and activate your knee caps

 - Your toes should point towards the ceiling

 - Straighten your spine